jllegras/ngsToolsDev/EXAMPLE/README.md

 * .seq.gz: sequencing reads in ACGT format, with A always representing the ancestral state;
 * .glf.gz: genotype likelihoods in binary format; values are in double format; first 24 rows show all possible 10 genotype likelihoods in case of biallelic sites, and so on for each site; the order of genotypes is: 0=AA, 1=AC, 2=AG, 3=AT, 4=CC, 5=CG, 6=CT, 7=GG, 8=GT, 9=TT;

+You can inspect these files to have an idea of the information they have:

+    head testA.geno
+    head testA.reads.txt
+    cat testA.frq

 For PCA we are only interested in data from the whole population (testA), so we will ignore all testA1, test2, and test3 file.

     rm testA1* testA2* testA3*